wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     *   (b) solicit or accept tips, gratuities, or other benefits from a player or customer.

-    (2) A person who fails to comply with this section is liable on summary conviction to a fine not exceeding $5,000\.
+    (2) A person who fails to comply with this section is liable on conviction to a fine not exceeding $5,000\.

     Compare: 1990 No 62 s 65

+    Section 170(2): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 171 Appeal to Gambling Commission regarding certificate of approval